 On my first trip to Paris, I went alone.
 I was in my mid-20s and new to living in London, whilst my first husband was working in Africa.
-I knew, however, I didn’t want to experience the City of Light with him.
+I knew, however, that I didn’t want to experience the City of Light with him.
 Whilst he wasn’t a bad man, he could be unpredictable at times, and my vision of Paris didn’t include emotional outbursts under the Eiffel Tower.
 And by emotional outbursts, I don’t mean passionately kissing.

 My vision of Paris was not strolling hand-in-hand, sharing lingering kisses on postcard pretty corners.